rajy4683/session10-EPAI3-rajy4683/README.md

 # Sequence Types

 In Python Sequences refer to ordered group of items.
+These include Lists, Tuples and Strings.
+Some of the operations that sequences support include:

+1. Concatenation
+2. Repetitions
+3. "in" and "not in" operators
+4. Element wise indexing/Slicing.

+It is important to note that all Sequences are "iterable" but it is not necessary that all iterables are sequences.
+E.g: Unordered Sets vs Lists.
+Further, **range ** objects are additionally restrictive as they don't permit concatenation/reptition.

 ```
+Sample:
+s = (0,1,2)
+list_s = [0,2.9, 30]
+set_s = {0,2,3} ### Sets are not subscriptable
+print(s[0], list_s[0]) ### Works fine
+try:
+    print(set_s[0]) ### Throws Type error: 'set' object is not subscriptable
+except TypeError as e:
+    print(e)

 ```